 For faults with higher tolerances, the number of plants to be inspected to be 95% confident that the tolerance has not been exceeded may seem quite small.
 For example, to be 95% confident that a tolerance of 1% has not been exceeded, only 300 plants need to be inspected.
 However, it is important to recall that the statistical validity of inspection requires that faults are evenly distributed through the crop, and that the plants sampled for inspection are selected randomly.
 Neither of these criteria are likely to be fully met in field inspections and, to compensate, a larger number of plants may need to be inspected.

-Confidence intervals
+Confidence intervals for field inspection

 Another way of measuring confidence in an inspection result is to apply a confidence interval, based on the inspection sample size and the number of faults found.
 This is useful where the number of faults is close to the tolerance, where a standard level of confidence is not specified by the Certifying Authority, or where the actual sample size is below that required to be 95% confident of meeting the tolerance.
 The buyer can review the number of plants sampled, and the number of faults found, and determine the upper confidence interval.